daniele77/aricpp/README.md

 aricpp and boost header files and linking boost system, boost program options (and pthread on linux).

+To compile the examples using cmake, use:

+    mkdir build
+    cd build
+    cmake .. -DARICPP_BuildExamples=ON
+    # or: cmake .. -DARICPP_BuildExamples=ON -DBOOST_INCLUDEDIR=<boost_include_directory>
+    make all
+    # or: cmake --build .

-In the directory examples you can also find:
+In the same directory you can also find:

 * a GNU make file (Makefile)
 * a Windows nmake file (makefile.win)